What Steve Eats

 🥘Substitutions

 • Baby carrots - If you only have baby carrots, that's fine.
-Cut them into halves or quarters and the asparagus into similar-sized pieces.
+Cut them into halves or quarters, and the asparagus into similarly sized pieces.
 They probably won't need as long to cook, so start checking on the vegetables at 15 minutes instead of 20.

 🧀Variations